-Ok, so now we’ve had a look at the different fulfilment and sourcing methods.
+Ok, so now we’ve had a look at the different fulfillment and sourcing methods.
 Once you choose which ones are best for you, it’s time to consider the selling fees involved.

 Amazon FBA fees to consider before starting your store

-While learning how to build your store, you will obviously notice that there are fees involved with selling on Amazon.
+While learning how to sell products on Amazon, you will obviously notice that there are fees involved with selling on Amazon.
 So it is important to take these fees into account when calculating potential profit margins.

 To begin with, there is a choice of two selling plans for Amazon:

 Individual Selling Plan: No subscription fee.

 The main difference between these two plans is that with the individual selling plan, a fee of $0.99 is payable to Amazon for each product that is sold.
 With the professional selling plan, there is no per item fee.